 “AUT is a university that adapts with the changing world, keeping its education current and practical, and preparing students well for real-life law work.
 I also appreciated that the AUT Law School has a strong focus on legal writing and the writing of legal advice, which is highly valuable for the work I do every day.”

 Opportunities to practise your skills

-The wide range of activities law students can participate in was the highlight of her studies, says Samantha who graduated earlier this year.
+The wide range of activities law students can participate in was the highlight of her studies, says Samantha.

 Another highlight for her was being able to practise her skills during the many competitions for law students.

 “I represented AUT in the senior moot at the annual New Zealand Law Students’ Association National Conference in 2016, and was runner-up in the Top Mooter Competition run by the AUT Mooting Society.
 Thanks to my exposure to mooting at AUT, I learned to advocate for clients, and also gained confidence in court etiquette.
 These are all invaluable skills in my career now.”

 “We employed Samantha because she is a competent lawyer with the skills we were looking for – integrity, a can-do attitude and a solid legal knowledge.
 Samantha gained practical skills from her AUT degree, which she practises every day, including client interviewing, legal writing, as well as court appearances.”